 - rental agreements in joint names for your house;

-- joint receipts from your rental home;
+- rental receipts for rents paid on your home;

-- joint management of your household expenses;
+- joint management of any and all of your household expenses;

-- jointly buying household furnishings together; and/or
+- the joint purchasing of household furnishings bought together; and/or lastly

 - mail received as individuals or as a couple to the same address.